scottfr/SystemsBook/The Process of Modeling/Process of Modeling.md

 : Now that you have completed a model design and received a seal of approval from experts in the field, you are ready to start building the model itself.
 Decide what modeling software package (or programming environment) you will use.
 Implement the equations as they were specified in the design phase.

 Wrapping Things Up
 : Go through the confidence building steps from the previous chapter.
 Develop tests for your model to ensure it works correctly.
 Create model documentation.
-Show the model demonstrates expected behavior and obtain final approval from experts.
+Show that the model demonstrates expected behavior and obtain final approval from experts.

 This approach to building a model is a very linear process where you go sequentially from stage to stage.
 In the project management field, this is the classic "waterfall" project where you proceed phase by phase through the project.
-You plan out the whole thing ahead of time estimating how long each phase would take and identifying dependencies between phases.
-This form of project management can work well if done expertly and it is well suited for certain kinds of projects such as constructing a building.
+You plan out the whole thing ahead of time, estimating how long each phase would take and identifying dependencies between phases.
+This form of project management is well suited for certain kinds of projects such as constructing a building, and can work well if done expertly.

 In our opinion, however, this approach to tackling a project is quite poorly suited to the task of building a model.
 There are several reasons for this.